Harsayazheni/EX.4-LINUX-COMMANDS/README.md

 COMMAND1:

-Ls – Displays information about files in the current directory.
+ls – Displays information about files in the current directory.

 OUTPUT1: